-Seven Things All Homeowners Should Know About Their Homeowners Insurance Policies
+Seven Things You Should Know About You Home Insurance Policy Before Disaster Strikes

 Not knowing these things about your insurance policy can cause you major headaches later

 Reviewing a homeowners insurance policy can be challenging, but with more insurers inserting provisions to shift risk and costs to homeowners, a careful read is more important than ever!
 You don't want to find out that your policy doesn't cover certain types of damage when you call to make a claim.
 So here are seven things you should know about your policy now.

 Most policies contain exclusions for floods, earthquakes, or landslides